-The R.A.A.F.'s strike reconnaissance force is equipped with Canberra and Phantom F4-E aircraft, and the air defence and ground attack squadrons are equipped with the Mirage 111-O. Transport aircraft currently in use are Hercules C130A and E, Caribou, Dakota, Mystere 20, HS748, and BAC111.
+The R.A.A.F.'s strike reconnaissance force is currently equipped with Canberra and Phantom F4-E aircraft, and F-111C aircraft will be phased into service during 1973.
+The air defence and ground attack squadrons are equipped with the Mirage 111-O. Transport aircraft currently in use are Hercules C130A and E, Caribou, Dakota, Mystere 20, HS748, and BAC111.
 The two helicopter squadrons operate the Iroquois and the two maritime squadrons operate Neptune SP2H and Orion P3-B aircraft.
-Aircraft used for training are the Winjeel, Macchi, HS748, and Mirage 111-O.
+Aircraft used for training are the Winjeel, Macchi, HS748, and Mirage 111-D.